 *Styling Masculinity made the New York Times’ 2016 List of “Stylish Reads,” here, and has also been mention in Playboy, Mel Magazine, The Atlantic, The Houston Chronicle, and more.
 Barber has talked about her research on The Matt Townsend Show, WPR’s Central Time, NHPR’s Word of Mouth, and NPR’s Marketplace.

-Barber is working with Dr. Kelsy Kretschmer on a study of men’s participation in feminist protest and in progressive campus organizations.
-This work continues Barber’s focus on men in conventionally women’s spaces, as well as on work within gendered organizations.
-Using the long-running Take Back the Night marches and the more recent SlutWalk events as case studies, this work explores how shifting boundaries around who can participate in these anti-sexual assault protests shape feminist movement messages about equality.
-Preliminary work on this project is published in the journals, Mobilization and Contexts.
+Barber is working with Dr. Kelsy Kretschmer (Oregon State University) on a study of men’s participation in feminist protest and in progressive campus organizations.
+This work continues Barber’s focus on men and masculinity in conventionally women’s spaces, as well as on work within gendered organizations.
+Using the long-running Take Back the Night marches and the more recent SlutWalk events as case studies, Barber and Kretschmer have explored how shifting boundaries around who can participate in sexual assault protests shape feminist movement messages about equality.
+This work is published in the journals, Mobilization and Contexts.